 Another benefit of leading index funds?
 Few – if any – pay hidden fees.
 That forces a 401(k) provider to charge direct fees – which are much more transparent – instead.
 In my experience, 401(k) plans with no hidden fees cost less.

-How much does a SEP with leading index funds cost?
-Assuming our fees, a 30-participant SEP with $1 million in assets would cost about $2,300 in annual administration fees and less than 0.15% in average index fund expenses.
+How much does a single-employer plan with leading index funds cost?
+Assuming our fees, a 30-participant single-employer plan with $1 million in assets would cost about $2,300 in annual administration fees and less than 0.15% in average index fund expenses.
 I’ve never seen a PEP cost less.

 Don’t take my word for it?
 Shop around.